-QUESTION 5: Can we expect the company to introduce a reasonable time-based sunset provision to address its multi-class capital structure?
+QUESTION 6: When can we expect the company to introduce a reasonable time-based sunset provision regarding its dual-class capital structure?

-To conclude, we would like to thank all members of the Board and all the employees of Dell Technologies Inc. on their commitment and dedication.
+To conclude, we would like to thank all members of the Board and all the employees of Comcast Corporation on their commitment and dedication.